-In 400 words, describe a successful teaching strategy that you have used and that could be replicated by other instructors.
-We are especially interested in receiving Tactics specific to online classrooms.
+A Teaching Tactic is a 400 word description of a successful teaching strategy that you have used and that could be replicated by other instructors.
+Teaching Tactics are presented in a consistent format, encouraging readers to quickly scan and appreciate the pedagogical insight.

-- State succinctly the context within which you used the strategy including: characteristics of your students, the institution and the course, when in the semester you use this tactic, and how long it takes.
+- Context: State succinctly the context within which you use the strategy including: characteristics of your students, the institution and the course, when in the semester you use this tactic, and how long it takes.

-- State the pedagogical purpose of the strategy.
+- Purpose: State the pedagogical purpose of the strategy.

-- Describe the strategy itself in brief, clear language.
+- Description: Describe the strategy itself in brief, clear language so that other teachers can adapt and adopt the tactic.

-- State why and how the strategy was effective – i.e., (how it supports student learning, including some analysis that generalizes the principles at work that make the particular strategy transferable to different contexts and subject matter).
+- Why it is Effective: How does the tactic support student learning, including some analysis that generalizes the principles at work that make the particular strategy transferable to different contexts and subject matter.

 In some cases you may want to change the order of the steps, particularly exchanging steps 2 and 3.